-NEW YORK, NY–(Marketwired – Mar 11, 2014) – Recent headlines about last year’s 30% drop in gold prices might highlight the end of the bullish “We Buy Gold” era.
-WP Diamonds, the consumer purchasing division of White Pine Trading LLC (“White Pine”), one of the world’s leading recycled diamond companies, argues that the comparatively strong demand for secondhand diamonds means consumers still have a great way to transform their jewelry into money.
+WP Diamonds, one of the world’s leading recycled diamond companies, argues that the comparatively strong demand for second-hand diamonds means consumers still have a great way to transform their jewelry into money.
+We take a closer look at diamond prices vs gold prices.

 Consumers interested in selling diamond engagement rings and other diamond jewelry should be encouraged by diamond prices relative to the sharp drop in gold.
-“Relatively speaking, diamond prices are higher than they were 5 or even 10 years ago,” Ben Burne said.
+“Relatively speaking, diamond prices are higher than they were 5 or even 10 years ago,” Andrew Brown said.
 “Consumers are waking up to this, which is why our WP Diamonds consumer purchasing division now receives more inquiries and buys more diamond jewelry than ever.”

 “WP Diamonds helps consumers get the best possible prices for their diamonds and diamond jewelry.”

 “According to IDEX Online Research, new-to-market, polished diamonds held their value in 2013, and this is a good barometer for the value of aftermarket diamonds as well.
 Meanwhile, sales trends in retail jewelry continue to be encouraging.
 All in all, this spells great news for consumers who are interested in leveraging the value of their diamond jewelry.”

-Ben Burne adds that diamond jewelry sellers need not be worried about the effects of gold-price volatility on the value of their pieces.
+Andrew Brown adds that diamond jewelry sellers need not be worried about the effects of gold-price volatility on the value of their pieces.
 “On average, gold represents about 3 percent of the value of the average piece we purchase,” he explains.
 “Thus, in many cases, the gold value represents substantially less than 3%.
 The disproportionate value of diamonds by weight, combined with the small amount of gold in most of these pieces, bolsters the value of diamond jewelry in general.”